Prepare to Meet With Your State and Local Representatives

 -

 Follow up.
-If they committed to consider the Resolution, check back in.
+If they committed to consider the Act, check back in.
 If they dodged the

 issue, hold them accountable.
 If they said no, ask why—and let us know.